 Patrick Finn, Ph.D. has served as our Chief Commercial Officer since October 2019, our Vice President of Sales and Marketing from February 2015 to October 2019 and as our Senior Vice President of Commercial Operations from December 2018 to October 2019.
+Dr. Finn also serves on the board of directors of a number of private corporations.
 Prior to joining us, Dr. Finn was Vice President of Sales at Enzymatics Inc., a developer, manufacturer, and marketer of enzymes for molecular biology applications, sold predominantly to manufacturers in research and diagnostic markets from January 2012 to March 2015.

 Dr. Finn holds a B.Sc. in Chemistry from Heriot-Watt University and a Ph.D. in Chemistry from the University of Southampton.

 Patrick Weiss has served as our Chief Operating Officer since January 2020.
 Mr. Weiss previously served as our Vice President of Operations from January 2014 until January 2020.
 Prior to joining us, between April 2010 and December 2013, Mr. Weiss served as an outside consultant to various technology companies.
 Mr. Weiss also served as Chief Executive Officer of Operon Biotechnologies, Inc. from June 2004 to March 2010.
 Mr. Weiss holds an M.Sc. in Chemistry from E.T.H.
-Zurich
+Zurich.